 A lot of health related charities offer training, ranging from online training to practical workshops.
 Some charities may offer to come out to a workplace to deliver training to a group.

 If you volunteer for a charity, free training will often be provided.
-See the list further down for some examples.

 Future Learn - Free online courses from top universities and specialist organisations

 Future learn Nursing Collection - Free nursing courses online, looking at the latest research and advice on patient care.

 OpenLearn by the Open University - Includes free online courses.
 (Filter by category “health, sports and psychology.”)

 The Education for Health website - Short courses on asthma and diabetes and also courses relevant to practice nurses